Jeiel0rbit/auto-update-script/README.md

-# Cross-Platform Linux & Termux Update Script
+# Cross-Platform Linux Update Script

-This C++ command-line tool automates system updates and upgrades for **Termux (Android)** and **Debian/Ubuntu Linux** distributions.
+This C++ command-line tool automates system updates and upgrades for **Debian/Ubuntu Linux** distributions.
 It performs:

-- Detection of the operating environment (Termux or Linux distro).
 - Validation of supported Linux distros (only Ubuntu and Debian).
 - Dry-run simulation of update and upgrade commands to prevent unexpected errors.
 - Real execution with real-time, colored output for logs, info, warnings, and errors.